 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Can you use ammonia in dish washing liquid?

 Hi Clyde.
 If you mean a bit of dish detergent in a pail of water for cleaning the floor, yes.
-But make sure the dish soap is for hand washing and read the product usage directions on both products.

 Make sure the dish soap does NOT contain any kind of bleach or chlorine products in it.
 You never want to mix ammonia with bleach as it will combine to make poisonous fumes.